-Chesapeake Energy and natural gas reserves through the acquisition and development of oil and gas assets across the US.
+Chesapeake Energy builds hydrocarbon reserves through the acquisition and development of oil and gas assets across the US.
 In 2015 the company had estimated proved reserves of 6 trillion cu. ft. of natural gas equivalent.
 Chesapeake has exploration and production assets in Appalachia, the Mid-Continent, the Barnett, Bossier, and Haynesville shale plays, the Permian Basin and the Rockies.
 In 2015 Chesapeake had 43,700 producing oil and natural gas wells that produced 661,000 barrels of oil equivalent per day.
 In 2016 its founder and ex-CEO, Aubrey McClendon, died in a single car crash following a federal bid rigging indictment.

 The company has natural gas resources in the Haynesville and Bossier Shales in northwestern Louisiana and East Texas; the Marcellus Shale in the northern Appalachian Basin of West Virginia and Pennsylvania; and the Barnett Shale in the Fort Worth Basin of north-central Texas.
 In addition, it has built leading positions in the liquids-rich resource plays of the Eagle Ford Shale in South Texas; the Utica Shale in Ohio and Pennsylvania; the Granite Wash, Cleveland, Tonkawa and Mississippi Lime plays in the Anadarko Basin in western Oklahoma and the Texas Panhandle; and the Niobrara Shale in the Powder River Basin in Wyoming.